moe-Kuroko/PMCWiki/README.md

 # PMCWiki
-Wiki for physics, with the mathematics behind and coding applied.
+Wiki for physics, with the mathematics behind and codes applied.